bbeeeeenn/MimicSpawnerV2/README.md

 -  Hold a **Key of Night** or **Key of Light**, depending on which type of Mimic you want to spawn.
 -  Use the key as if it were a consumable item to summon the Mimic instantly.
--  Note: The Corrupt Mimic has several spawn modes; see details below.
+-  Note: Evil Mimics has several spawn modes; see details below.

 ## Configuration